 A Noble City in the heart of Tuscany

-This title comes from its special geographical position.
-San Miniato is located along the Via Francigena (The road from France) that connected northern Europe to Rome during the Middle Ages and it was travelled by an uninterrupted flow of men, armies, trade, ideas and culture.
-Situated along this route in the heart of the Arno River Valley, San Miniato was at the intersection of the roads between Florence and Pisa, Lucca and Siena.
-Pistoia, San Gimignano, Volterra and Vinci also lay within these twenty miles.
+San Miniato is located along the Via Francigena that connected northern Europe to Rome during the Middle Ages and it was travelled by an uninterrupted flow of people, armies, trade, ideas and culture.
+Situated along this route San Miniato was a intersection of roads between Florence, Pisa, Lucca, Siena, Pistoia, San Gimignano, Volterra and Vinci.
+Mainly, San Miniato developed in the heart of Tuscany.

-A few years later, Michel de Montaigne stopped there and recorded the visit in his work "Travel to Italy".
-It may be that another great traveller, Wolfgang Goethe, whose journey between Florence and Siena was documented, stopped to visit San Miniato al Tedesco, the Rocca, the castle of his fellow countryman Frederick II and the sixteenth-century Accademia degli Affidati.
+Years later, travellers from Europe stopped here during the Grand Tour traval to Rome.
+Michel de Montaigne recorded his visit in his work "Travel to Italy"; Wolfgang Goethe documented during his journey his stop in San Miniato al Tedesco, where he saw the Rocca, the castle of his fellow countryman Frederick II and the sixteenth-century Accademia degli Affidati.